nguyentrituan/portfolio_data_science/README.md

 Kaggle Competition Info https://www.kaggle.com/competitions/prediction-interval-competition-i-birth-weight/overview

+**Problem:**
-Problem: In many ML contests involving regression it is not unusual to focus on what are called point predictions (expectation values) 𝑌̂  However, in this competition we are uninterested in the expectation value, but rather in producing a prediction interval, 𝐶𝛼^ .
+In many ML contests involving regression it is not unusual to focus on what are called point predictions (expectation values) 𝑌̂  However, in this competition we are uninterested in the expectation value, but rather in producing a prediction interval, 𝐶𝛼^ .
 Indeed prediction intervals are often of greater practical interest than point predictions, which only form part of the story.
 In this competition we shall be predicting the intervals associated with birth weights.
-Goal: To obtain the minimum average prediction interval.
+**Goal:** To obtain the minimum average prediction interval.

+**Solution:**
 In the competition, I experimented with various techniques ranging from simple to complex to tune models, including KNN, Linear Regression, XGBoost Regressor, Decision Tree, and Random Forest.
 The results showed that the XGBoost model performed the best.

 Note: